-No matter how long you decide to breastfeed, I can tell you breast milk is SO beneficial for your baby that even one drop gives nutritional advantages.
+No matter how long you decide to breastfeed, breast milk is SO beneficial for your baby that even one drop gives nutritional advantages.

 Breastfeeding for one day

-Immediately after you give birth, your body starts to get ready to breastfeed.
-The first breast milk that your body produces doesn’t look like milk at all.
+Before you even give birth, your body starts to get ready to breastfeed.
+The first breast milk that your body produces for your newborn doesn’t look like milk at all.
 It’s called colostrum and it’s a yellow, thick liquid.